frankPairs/react-typescript-boilerplate/README.md

 # React Typescript Boilerplate

-Simple Boilerplate to build projects with React, Typescript and CSS modules.
+Simple boilerplate to build projects with React, Typescript and CSS modules.

 ## Commands